Projects

 Triangle and Triad regions of North Carolina

 Sympara is convening two cohorts for congregations that want to build affordable housing on their properties.
-Starting in September 2024, the nine-month peer learning experience will help congregations discern their calling to housing, engage neighbors and other community stakeholders in visioning, and prepare for the multiyear journey with developers, funders, and programmatic partners.
+Starting in January 2025, the eight-month peer learning experience will help congregations discern their calling to housing, engage neighbors and other community stakeholders in visioning, and prepare for the multiyear journey with developers, funders, and programmatic partners.
 Learn more here.

 Sympara Asset-Mapping Tool